-A rare survivor of the golden age of sail, the Cutty Sark tea clipper, was one of the world’s fastest ships in the 19th century.
+A rare survivor of the golden age of sail, the Cutty Sark tea clipper was one of the world’s fastest ships in the 19th century.
 Famous for bringing tea from China to Europe, it now stands in a dry dock at the very heart of historic Greenwich.
 You can explore almost every level of the ship, from its decks to its cargo holds, and the magnificent form of the ship is revealed in a public gallery beneath its hull.
-This is one of the legacies of an extraordinary restoration which saved this superb relic of Britain’s maritime past for posterity following a fire in 2007.
+This is one of the legacies of an extraordinary restoration that saved this superb relic of Britain’s maritime past for posterity following a fire in 2007.

 3. National Maritime Museum

 This is the largest museum of its kind in the world, telling the full and compelling story of Britain’s relationship with the sea through thousands of superbly evocative exhibits.
 These include a 300-year-old Royal Barge, a beautiful speed boat of the 1930s and a fascinating array of paintings and artefacts that bring history to life.
-Among the true highlights is the uniform worn by Admiral Lord Nelson at the Battle of Trafalgar, showing the bullet hole left by the French marksman which left him mortally wounded.
+Among the true highlights is the uniform worn by Admiral Lord Nelson at the Battle of Trafalgar, showing the bullet hole left by the French marksman, which left him mortally wounded.

 4. Greenwich Park

 One of the finest open spaces in London, Greenwich Park covers almost 200 acres.
 It offers wonderful views up the river to the City of London and across to the nearby spectacular towers of Canary Wharf.
-During the reign of Henry VIII it became a royal hunting ground and is today seen around the world as the starting point for the London Marathon.
+During the reign of Henry VIII, it became a royal hunting ground and is today seen around the world as the starting point for the London Marathon.

 Greenwich Park with National Maritime Museum and Canary Wharf off in the distance.
 Photo Credit: ©David Mark/Pixabay.